 Mental health treatment that incorporates substance abuse programming is one such treatment option that can help young people who abuse substances, like marijuana, and suffer from a mental illness find healing and recovery.
 Within this type of treatment, of which can be administered in residential care or intensive outpatient treatment, youth can have access to professionals who are trained to treat mental health disorders and chemical dependency issues.
 Psychiatrists are also available in this type of treatment and can make recommendations and write prescriptions for medications if it is deemed necessary for a youth’s care.
-Lastly, when a child or adolescent is engaged in this type of programming, he or she will learn new tools for coping that can be of service for a lifetime.
+Lastly, when a child or adolescent is engaged in this type of treatment, he or she will learn new tools for coping that can be of service for a lifetime.

 At our treatment center, our philosophy is based on the approach that treatment should be centered on patients and their families.
 We train, facility wide, on the Nurtured Heart Approach in order to provide our patients and their families with inner wealth and opportunities to grow.
 We are dedicated to using evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
 It is our mission to provide high-quality, comprehensive behavioral and mental healthcare services to children, adolescents, and their families by offering a fully array of therapeutic interventions across a vast spectrum of care.
 All of our services are individualized, culturally sensitive, and fully centered on our patients and their families.
 The clinical emphasis at our center is placed on assessment, treatment planning, discharge, and aftercare planning, with the all-encompassing goal of preparing patients to have a successful future in home, at school, and within the community.

 Types of Treatment Offered at Our Center in New Mexico